Sep 16, 2021

 Does My Insurance Cover Bike Theft?

-Most home and renters insurance policies will have limited coverage for your bicycle.
+Most home and tenant insurance quote policies will have limited coverage for your bicycle.
 Depending on the value, you may want to consider additional contents insurance to your plan.
-It’s important to know that you should contact your provider and let them know how much your bike is worth and how much you want covered.
+It’s important to know that you should contact your provider and let them know how much your bike is worth and how much you want to be covered.

 Best Tips To Prevent Bicycle Theft